Meet the stories

 In ‘A Dusty Handful’, Aveline Perez de Vera invites us on board a dirigible circus, tethered at Big Ben over London-That-Was, to solve the mystery of the missing trapeze artist.
-Yet still in London, Laura E Goodin takes us to an alternative sixteenth century, where a half-trained sorcerer and the queen of the realm defy the eldritch being that’s cursed her family, tormented her people – the dire ‘Watcher of Greenwich’.
+Still in London, Laura E Goodin takes us to an alternative sixteenth century, where a half-trained sorcerer and the queen of the realm defy the eldritch being that’s cursed her family, tormented her people – the dire ‘Watcher of Greenwich’.
 In the tight, emotionally draining medieval fantasy ‘She Who Walks Behind You’, Leanbh Pearson transforms sword-and-spirit into a fresh tale of lost loves and loneliness.
 Oh, isolation ever so shattering!

 Back in the land of Oz, BP Marshall tracks the journey of a prophet and his disciple across a ruined landscape as they carry the last truth to humanity’s survivors in his story ‘Fragments of Ruin’.
 A climate apocalypse underpins a swathe of the stories, reflecting humanity’s struggle to recognise and react to our own world’s endangerment.
 In ‘Dry Bones’, Robert Hood shows us a terrifying future, where all the technology at our disposal can’t solve the deadly heat, violent weather and rising ocean levels, while survivors slowly disappear, transformed into mere skeletons overnight.
 Louise Zedda Sampson pulls her focus much more tightly, trapping us in the violent atmosphere of an all too ordinary home, where a red rock holds the key to a woman’s fate.

 The Unsafe Family